Fourth shogun of the Tokugawa shogunate, eldest son of the third shogun Iemitsu, great-grandson of Ieyasu.

 Even after reaching adulthood in 1663, Ietsuna continued to rely on his advisers, as he suffered from ill health for all his life.
-Shogunal affairs were overseen by the rōjū (老中, senior councillor) Sakai Tadakiyo, whose sobriquet was geba shōgun, referring to the location of his residence in close proximity to the main gate of Edo Castle, where a notice bidded all visitors to dismount from their horses (下馬 geba).
+Shogunal affairs were overseen by the rōjū (老中, senior councillor) Sakai Tadakiyo, whose sobriquet was Geba shōgun, referring to the location of his residence in close proximity to the main gate of Edo Castle, where a notice asked all visitors to dismount from their horses (下馬 geba).

 In 1651, the year of his accession to the shogunate, Ietsuna brutally repressed the Keian Rebellion of Yui Shōsetsu (由井正雪) and Marubashi Chūya (丸橋忠弥), ronin who staged a fruitless coup against the bakufu.
 In 1663, he forbade the custom to commit suicide at the death of one’s master (殉死 junshi).
-He also prohibited any translations of foreign works along with writings on the government, Edo morals, and related topics, resulting in great numbers of writers being incarcerated or banished during his rule.
-Under Ietsuna, the shogunate strongly encouraged Confucian studies.
+He also prohibited any translations of foreign works along with writings on the government, Edo morals, and related topics, resulting in significant numbers of writers being incarcerated or banished during his rule.
+Under Ietsuna, the shogunate actively encouraged Confucian studies.

-His reign saw the Great Fire of Meireki, a conflagration that destroyed almost three quarters of the city of Edo on 2 March 1657, killing over 100,000 people.
+His reign saw the Great Fire of Meireki, a conflagration that destroyed almost three-quarters of the city of Edo on 2 March 1657, killing over 100,000 people.
 The fire devastated most of Edo Castle, with only the donjon spared from destruction, and the adjoining homes of retainers and servants.
 The reconstruction of Edo took more than two years.

 Ietsuna died in 1680 at the age of 39 without children.
 He was succeeded by his brother, Tokugawa Tsunayoshi, and buried in the Kan’ei-ji Temple (寛永寺) of Ueno, receiving the posthumous name of Gen’yūin (厳有院).
 Ietsuna’s rule has been described as a “transitional period between the martial formative years of the early shogunate and the peaceful, settled, middle years”.
 1